Arrival and Iwakuni

 After we had talked and companionably watched baseball for an hour or so, K––– decided she wanted sake.
 She asked for it, expecting the typical thimble sized glass and small ceramic bottle, and her eyes grew wide when the man simply presented her with the 300mL bottle — apparently the good stuff — and an egg from the oden pot to go with it.
 In the end we reluctantly decided we needed to get to sleep, and asked for the bill.
 The man scratched his head for a moment, and scribbled a number on a piece of paper: ¥2200.
 We were utterly shocked.

-I was disinclined to emerge from my warm futon the next morning, but K––– spread Fred bait (chocolate and strawberries) just beyond my pillow, and I emerged far enough to snap them up and decide that perhaps it was time to get up.
+I was disinclined to emerge from my warm futon the next morning, but K––– spread bait for me (chocolate and strawberries) just beyond my pillow, and I emerged far enough to snap them up and decide that perhaps it was time to get up.
 We had decided to try the breakfast in the hotel, served in a communal room downstairs from 7h30 to 9h00.
 We ordered the night before, not actually choosing what we would eat, just that we would eat, and descended to find a tray waiting with cooked salmon, an omelette, and five kinds of pickles.
 Then a waitress scurried up with miso soup, tea, and a lacquer box of rice.
 After starting the day with granola bars for the past few mornings, I had forgotten just how good the Japanese idea of breakfast makes my stomach feel.

 K––– had to leave just after lunch to return to work, so we walked north to the Nishiki market again, bought snacks and sweets to carry back to our coworkers, hers near Tokyo, mine in Switzerland.
 In strolling, K––– noticed a ¥1200 set menu at a place called the Black Bean Cafe: two kinds of tofu (white and black bean), natto tempura served with rice, tiny, dried fish eaten whole, rice with black beans, miso soup, sweetened black beans, and a tiny cup of black bean sake.